fannat/NewsPortal/README.md

 # NewsPortal

-This is a django project
+This is a django project by L